14 Types of Video Content Every Marketer Should Master

 Instead of just telling people how great your product is, show them by putting your customers front and center in a testimonial video!

-Unfiltered, authentic, and honest — that’s when social proof is most powerful.
-This testimonial from PlayPlay’s client, Sea Shepherd, features their Director of Communications speaking directly and openly about her experience with the service.
-No super-slick production needed here!
-It’s the casual, video-chat feel of the testimonial that makes it so effective.
+• This testimonial from PlayPlay’s client, Sea Shepherd, features their Director of Communications speaking directly and openly about her experience with the service.
+It’s unfiltered, authentic, and honest!

 5. Brand awareness videos to help spread the word